jbloomlab/seqneut-pipeline/README.md

   - Outputs related to fitting the neutralization curves for each plate:
     - `./results/plates/{plate}/curvefits.csv`: the neutralization curve fits to each serum on each plate, including the NT50s.
 You should track this in repo.
     - `./results/plates/{plate}/curvefits.pdf`: PDF rendering the neutralization curves for the plate.
 You do not need to track this in the repo as a HTML version of a notebook containing the plot is tracked in `./docs/`.
-    - `./results/plates/{plate}/curvefits.pickle`: pickle files with the `neutcurve.CurveFits` object for the plate.
+    - `./results/plates/{plate}/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object for the plate.
 You do not need to track this in the repo as both the plots and numerical data are rendered elsewhere.
     - `./results/plates/{plate}/curvefits_{plate}.ipynb`: Jupyter notebook that does the curve fitting.
 You do not need to track this in the repo as a HTML version of the notebook is tracked in `./docs/`.
     - `./results/plates/{plate}/curvefits_{plate}.html`: HTML rendering of Jupyter notebook that does the curve fitting.
 You do not need to track this in the repo as it will be rendered in `./docs/` when the pipeline runs successfully.